37-Year-Old Linebacker – Free Agent

 Jason Babin Contract Information:

-Signed by the Jaguars in November of 2012.
+Signed with the Cardinals in January of 2016.

 To instantly reveal our fantasy analysis of every player – including Jason Babin – simply subscribe now.